martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 I planned on using Ello to host my photos and artwork (or anything else of appeciative size I could then embed on this site); I already had an account that I hardly ever used, so I thought it made practical sense.
 I also loved its simplicity.

 Not to worry; I’m counting my blessings and I’m blogging off [to the Fediverse](https://www.fediverse.to) (most likely).
-So long, [Ello](https://en.m.wikipedia.org/wiki/Ello_(social_network)), and thanks for all the fish (as well as all the other outlandishly random tat; your tolence of creative lunacy will certainly be missed&nbsp;😞).
+So long, [Ello](https://en.m.wikipedia.org/wiki/Ello_(social_network)), and thanks for all the fish (as well as all the other outlandishly random stuff; your tolence of creative lunacy will certainly be missed&nbsp;😞).

 <hr>